Good News! This Elmer the Elephant activity helps toddlers strengthen small hand muscles as YOU get to empty the dishwasher.

 Why is this so Quick and Easy?

 I am so happy you asked!

-RELATED: Read this post about fine motor development and how ultimately helps pencil grip here.
+RELATED: Read this post about fine motor development and how it ultimately helps pencil grip here.